JJiangUvic/CSC561/README.md

 ```
 In the real experiment, data from the experimental table will be used for configuration.

+Step 2: Perform ping tests to ensure that the correct latency and packet loss conditions are in place at that time

-Step 2: Four participants watch YouTube videos, each lasting 5 minutes, and then response tests (randomly jumping to different times in the video)
+Step 3: Four participants watch YouTube videos, each lasting 5 minutes, and then response tests (randomly jumping to different times in the video)

-Step 3: Filled out the Survey, and calculate the average score
+Step 4: Filled out the Survey, and calculate the average score

 Data table
 | Package Loss | Delay | Quality Ave Rating | FrameRate Ave Rating | Response Ave Rating |